In re Winship

 In re Winship, 397 U.S. 358 (1970), was a United States Supreme Court decision that held that "the Due Process Clause protects the accused against conviction except upon proof beyond a reasonable doubt of every fact necessary to constitute the crime charged."
 It established this burden in all cases in all states (constitutional case).
-The decision did not specify which facts constitute the charged crime.

 In an opinion authored by Justice Brennan, the Court held that when a juvenile is charged with an act that would be a crime if committed by an adult, every element of the offense must be proved beyond reasonable doubt, not preponderance of the evidence.
 The case has come to stand for a broader proposition, however: in a criminal prosecution, every essential element of the offense must be proved beyond reasonable doubt.
 See, e.g., Apprendi v.
 New Jersey, 530 U.S. 466, 477 (2000); Sullivan v.
 Louisiana, 508 U.S. 275, 278 (1993).
 This case marked a rejection of the preponderance of evidence standard in any criminal cases and expanded the protections afforded by the Due Process Clause.